cstuder/parse-swissmetnet/README.md

 ## SwissMetNet

-Starting from may 2025, [MeteoSwiss](https://www.meteoschweiz.admin.ch/) (Bundesamt für Meteorologie und Klimatologie/Federal Office of Meteorology and Climatology) publishes their [SwissMetNet](https://www.meteoswiss.admin.ch/home/measurement-and-forecasting-systems/land-based-stations/automatisches-messnetz.html) measurement data on the new [Data Geo Admin Portal](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-smn).
+Starting from may 2025, [MeteoSwiss](https://www.meteoschweiz.admin.ch/) (Bundesamt für Meteorologie und Klimatologie/Federal Office of Meteorology and Climatology) publishes their [SwissMetNet](https://www.meteoswiss.admin.ch/home/measurement-and-forecasting-systems/land-based-stations/automatisches-messnetz.html) measurement data on the new [OGD Portal](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-smn).
 See their [Open Data Documentation](https://opendatadocs.meteoswiss.ch) for further information.

-Measures air temperatures, rain rate/precipitation, wind, pressure, geopotentials and sunshine duration.
+Measures air temperatures, rain rate/precipitation, wind, pressure, geopotentials, sunshine duration and more.
 Not every station measures every parameter.

 Note that most stations measure this 2 meters above ground, but some tower stations locate their sensors higher in the air.
 The parameters with suffix `_tow` are measured on tower stations.